Amber Mountain rock thrush

 The Amber Mountain rock thrush (Monticola erythronotus) is a songbird in the family Muscicapidae.
-It was formerly considered as a subspecies of the forest rock thrush (Monticola sharpei).
+It was formerly considered a subspecies of the forest rock thrush (Monticola sharpei).

 Distribution

 The Amber Mountain rock thrush is endemic to Madagascar where it occurs only on the Amber Mountain massif in the north of the island.

 Description

 This is a small forest-dwelling thrush, growing to a length of about 16 cm.
 Males have blue hoods, chestnut upperparts, bright orange tail with brown central feathers and orange underparts.
 Females are mostly brown with an orange wash on the underparts and lack the blue hood.
 Males are distinguished from other rock-thrushes by the dark rufous back, while the females have bright orange tails and lack white streaking on the breast.

 Habitat and ecology

 It inhabits mid-altitude and montane humid, evergreen forest from 800 to 1,300 m, and forages inconspicuously in the understorey and on the ground, sometimes sallying to take aerial prey.
 The species nests in tree hollows or in crevices under overhangs.